Huawei-APAC-Professional-Services/ucs-workshop/README.md

 ```
 kubectl get clusters
 ```
-You will get the similar outputs like the following picture depicts
+You will get the similar outputs like the following picture depicted
 ![Getclusters](./images/004_GetKubeConfig_005.png)

 ## Application Deployment